Ronak-Ronu/73772127142-Devops-Assignment-1/README.md

 ## Illustration of Stash command

 This is inculded for illustrating the stash command.
-To know more about github commands  github wikis.
+To know more about github commands  GitHub [wikis](https://github.com/Ronak-Ronu/73772127142-Devops-Assignment-1/wiki/Q1).

 ```
 git stash